Michel Kratochvil

 Michel Frank Kratochvil (born 7 April 1979) is a former tennis player from Switzerland.
-He was a member of the Swiss Davis Cup Team between 2000–2004 with a singles record 3–9, winning the decider in the first round of the 2003 World Group against Martin Verkerk of Netherlands 1–6, 7–6, 7–6, 6–1.
+He was a member of the Swiss Davis Cup Team between 2000 and 2004 with a singles record 3–9, winning the decider in the first round of the 2003 World Group against Martin Verkerk of Netherlands 1–6, 7–6, 7–6, 6–1.
 He played doubles alongside Roger Federer in the 2002 Gstaad Open who was the defending champion but lost in the first round this time.
 He also defeated reigning champion Andre Agassi in the first round 2002 Indian Wells Masters.